sakshiP-27/Ecommerce_project/docs/user_guide.md

 ## 2. Live Session Scoring (main demo page)

-This is the one to show in a demo.

 **What you can do**
 1. Click **Load a random real session** (fills the form from the CSV), or type values yourself.
 2. Click **Score this session**.